 Joe owns a retail establishment that sells trinkets to tourists.
 For the retail store he owns all of the stock of the company that owns this retail business.
 In addition, Joe created a limited liability company that owns the shopping strip mall that houses his retail store.
 Joe charges the other tenants $33 a square foot as the annual rent.
 But Joe charges his own retail store $39 a square foot for annual rent.
 This means Joe is charging his own business $6 more per square foot.

 Suppose Joe’s retail business leases 1200 square feet of space.
-So on annual basis Joe is charging his retail store $7,200 ($6 times 1200 square feet) more than what he would charge a comparable tenant that would rent the same space.
+On annual basis Joe is charging his retail store $7,200 ($6 times 1200 square feet) more than what he would charge a comparable tenant that would rent the same space.

-So most of you will right away ask ‘Is this legal’?
+Most of you will right away ask ‘Is this legal’?
 The answer is ‘YES’.
 However there needs to be some clarification here.
-So let’s focus first on the ‘Why’ aspect of this.
+Let’s focus first on the ‘Why’ aspect of this.

 Why Shift Profits?